SimOgaard/SpetsDev/README.md

 * volumetric fog/clouds https://youtu.be/A7tikkWLBE8?t=660

 ## Bugs that needs to be fixed:

-* Linux main_tex_st uv is different on water reflection. its mostly white and 1/6 of the top is correct
 * Sprite of equipment going through the air is visually interactable, when it shouldnt be
-* Någon del i pixel perfect scropt leder till förg fuckip när du klickar utanför, jag vet det för samma sak hände på Combitech Simulation
 * Wind map for current grass is not correct? https://discord.com/channels/695162838712582215/804311516282224711/921862951030386808
 * Pause doesnt stop all rigid bodies (make it so that you save their velocities and set them to zero without gravity)
 * Updating the object pool breakes already instanciated objects
-* Make shaders visible in prefab (probably forward base)
-* DayNightCycle snap rotation gimble lock
-* Throwing palabera is not true when roots are imaginary and you are elevated or they are elevated (in the air), since 45 degrees is not optimal in that scenario
+* Throwing palabera is not true when roots are imaginary and you are elevated or they are elevated (in the air), since 45 degrees is not optimal in that scenario https://www.youtube.com/watch?v=aKd32I0uwAQ&ab_channel=b2studios
-* Figure out why your created cube does not look the same as createprimitive (probably normals)
 * Cooldown eathbending pillar is broken
 * Fix rigidbody mass, drag, forces, etc on every rigidbody and their interaction.
 * Resource ID out of range in GetResource (happend once idk why just restarted unity)